ff0000-ad-tech/ad-velvet/README.md

 The Velvet Enabler will:

 - Manage loading Velvet data
-- Making it globally available to your ad
+- Make the data globally available to your ad

-From there, use the data-management features to help with time-specific messaging, layouts, and testing.
+- Provide date-management features for testing time-specific messaging

 ### Targeting Data

 Every audience target needs a different message.
 Build the ad to respond dynamically, then traffic an index telling Velvet which state of data to represent.

-##### Slugs
+#### Slugs

 Slugs are codes used by your ad to identify different data states & request data from Velvet.
 They correspond to: